- Become proficient in the use of VBA macros for many general applications in financial modelling and data analysis.

 - Quizzes and Exercises.
 There are several Quizzes, which are placed throughout the course.
 Some require the construction of small models or parts of models.

-- Automating data cleaning and manipulation Filters and extraction · Data Refresh · Removing duplicates · Worksheet consolidation · Worksheet events and changes.
+- Applications of VBA to data manipulation, analysis, and statistics.
+Automating steps in data cleaning.
+Automation of filters and extraction.
+Data refresh.
+Multiple database queries and repeated use of criteria ranges.
+Determining the position and size of a data set.
+Reversing data sets by rows or columns · Consolidation of multiple worksheets.
+Working through files in folders.
 Adding or deleting worksheet categories.
-Determining the position and size of a data set.
-Reversing data sets by rows or columns · Consolidation of multiple worksheets · Reversing and splitting text items.
+Reversing and splitting text items.
 User-defined functions for bespoke analysis.